darwinia-network/darwinia-docs-deprecated/content/en/wiki-tut-nominator.md

     > If you unlock RING in advance within the lock limit, you will be charged  a penalty of 3 times the KTON reward (In the absence of sufficient KTON, the RING can not be used for payment of fines).

-- After filling in the staking parameters, please click [Sign and submit]
+3. After filling in the staking parameters, please click [Sign and submit].

 ![nominate-3-en](assets/nominate-3-en.png)

 ## Nominate a validator

-- After completing the staking parameters, click [Nominate] on this page
+1. After completing the staking parameters, click [Nominate] on this page.

 ![nominate-4-en](assets/nominate-4-en.png)

 > The identities of the validator and the nominator are mutually exclusive and cannot coexist.
 If you are running a validator, you need to cancel the validator before proceeding with the nomination.

-- Choose your favorite validator
+2. Choose your favorite validator.

 ![nominate-5-en](assets/nominate-5-en.png)

-- Sign and submit
+3. Sign and submit

 ![nominate-6-en](assets/nominate-6-en.png)

-- View information about nominated validators
+4. View information about nominated validators

 ![nominate-7-en](assets/nominate-7-en.png)

-> The operation of nominating validators will take effect after the first epoch of the next era, and it is normal to temporarily delay.
+> The operation of nominating validators will take effect from the next era, and it is normal to temporarily delay.